gristlekinginc/metsci-site-v2/docs/tutorial-extras/004-metsci-demo-dash.md

 Add a **Function** node for the LDDS75.
 Function nodes are what allow us to correctly setup the data for insertion into InfluxDB.
 A JSON node cleans up the data, the Switch node routes it to the correct sensor function, and a Function node formats it for InfluxDB.

 Search for a `function` node and add it to your workspace.
+The LDDS75 specs say it can measure from 280mm to 7500mm.
+You'll want to modify the following function to match your tank size.
+I'm using a 1200mm diameter, 1850mm height tank.

     - Double-click to configure:
         - Name it `LDDS75 Function`
         - Paste the following code into the `Message` tab of the Function node: